All-Hands-AI/OpenHands/README.md

 ```bash
 docker pull ghcr.io/opendevin/sandbox
 ```
+Note: you need to be able to [run `docker` without sudo](https://docs.docker.com/engine/install/linux-postinstall/)

 Then copy `config.toml.template` to `config.toml`.
 Add an OpenAI API key to `config.toml`, or see below for how to use different models.